Dominic Smith Preview, Player Props: Nationals vs. Braves

 Braves Pitching Rankings

-- The Braves have the 13th-ranked team ERA among all MLB pitching staffs (4.13).
+- The Braves' 4.15 team ERA ranks 15th across all MLB pitching staffs.

-- The right-hander's last appearance came on Sunday against the Washington Nationals, when he tossed five innings, surrendering two earned runs while allowing seven hits.
+- Braves pitchers combine to surrender 187 total home runs at a rate of 1.2 per game (to rank 12th in baseball).

-- The 28-year-old has amassed an ERA of 4.33, with 10.7 strikeouts per nine innings, in five games this season.
-Opponents are hitting .290 against him.
+- In his most recent appearance on Sunday, the right-hander threw 5 2/3 innings against the Washington Nationals, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.